When Western media pundits write about China and Russia, they’re really writing about themselves—but they don’t even realise it

 'Experts' can’t stop casting Beijing as Washington, and Moscow as London: obedient, nostalgic, and fading.

-There is a certain type of British pundit — attached to the think tank racket, weaned on Oxbridge seminar rooms, and spiritually tethered to the transatlantic umbilical cord — who cannot write about Russia or China without unknowingly writing about themselves.
-They do not analyse so much as transpose.
-And in doing so, they project the traumas and neuroses of their own national history onto foreign powers they do not truly understand.
+There’s a certain type of British pundit who can’t write about Russia or China without unknowingly writing about themselves.
+They’re usually attached to the think tank racket, weaned on Oxbridge seminar rooms, spiritually tethered to the transatlantic umbilical cord and they don’t analyse so much as transpose.
+And in doing so, they project the traumas and neuroses of their own national history onto foreign powers they don’t truly understand.

 Take, for example, this past Sunday’s column in The Sunday Times, where the historian Mark Galeotti declared: “Xi, not Trump, has the most power over Putin.
 Will he use it?”
 The subheading confidently suggested that “China’s influence over Russia could yet change the war in Ukraine.”
 In Galeotti’s telling, Beijing is now the master of Moscow’s fate; able, perhaps even obligated, to “reel in” the Russian president if only it chooses to act.